jolars/qualpal/docs/algorithm.md

 colors, solving this problem exactly would be intractable.

-Instead, qualpal uses a heuristic algorithm based on the basic idea of farthest point sampling in (Schlömer et al. 2011).
+Instead, qualpal uses a heuristic algorithm based on the basic idea of _farthest point_ sampling in (Schlömer et al. 2011).
-They used a Delaunay triangulation to compute the distances between points, but qualpal uses a distance matrix directly instead.

-The algorithm works as follows:
+Letting `n` be the desired size of the palette and `m`, the algorithm works as follows:

 ```
-M <- Compute a distance matrix of all points in the sample
-S <- Sample n points randomly from M
+P <- 1:n // Selected palette
+C <- (n + 1):m // Candidate set
+D <- Color difference matrix
 repeat
-    for i = 1:n
+  for i in P
-        M    <- Add S(i) back into M
-        S(i) <- Find point in M\S with max mindistance to any point in S
+    // Put point i back into the candidate set
+    C = C ∪ {i}
+    P = P \ {i}

+    // Find the point j in C that is farthest from all points in P
+    j = P ∪ {argmax_{c in C} min_{p \in P} D[c, p]}

+    // Move point j from C to P
+    P = P ∪ {j}
+    C = C \ {j}
+  end for
-                until M did not change
+until P does not change
 ```

-Iteratively, we put one point from our candidate subset (S) back into the original se (M) and check all distances between the points in S to those in M to find the point with the highest minimum distance.
-Rinse and repeat until we are only putting back the same points we started the loop with, which always happens.
+Iteratively, we put one point from our current palette (P) back into the candidate set (C) and check all distances between the points in C to those in P to find the point with the maximum minimum distance.
+We continue until P does not change (which is guaranteed to happen eventually), which means that none of the candidate points were able to provide an improvement.
 Let's see how this works on the same data set we used above.

 The algorithm is guaranteed to converge, and the result is a set of colors that are (approximately) maximally distinct from each other, according to the